johntjampens/OptimaPlus/README.md

 # OptimaPlus

+Will be updated with new contexts soon because school project is over.
 This  project is a test labo for my school about building servers automatically with vagrant and Ansible.

 The name of this project is chosen with OSS in mind.